Revell Kylo Ren's Shuttle review & build

 Initially, I wanted to use the kit canopy but needed to strip the paint off first.
 I used Testors ELO paint remover, and the factory paint came off nicely.
 But, the so-called "clear" canopy wasn't.
 More than that, it was a little too thin along the front, and it had some bad sink marks.

 Also, the sidewalls, cockpit, guns, and landing gear all come pre-painted.
 The paint is kinda thick, so I used Testors ELO again to remove the paint.
-In the photo, the upper piece has been stripped, and the lower piece is still painted (see how the paint obscures some great detail).
+Notice how the paint obscures some great detail in the lower part compared to the stripped upper piece.
 BTW: I just poured a little ELO in a plastic bag, let the parts sit for an hour, and rubbed the paint off.
 ELO doesn't smell that bad but worked nicely without damaging the parts.

-This is the inner trough/channel of the inner wing that the sidewall bits are supposed to fit in.
-Now, the inner area of all wings have been pre-painted as well, so the fit isn't great for the sidewalls.
-So, I just clipped the raised edge off of the sidewalls that was supposed to fit in the trough.
+This is the inner trough/channel of the inner wing that the sidewall bits are supposed to slide into.
+Since the inner area of all wings are pre-painted, the fit isn't great for the sidewalls.
+So, I just clipped the raised edge off of the sidewalls (the edge designed to fit the trough).
 Instead of paint stripping the giant wings, I just sanded the inner areas that had paint on them.
 But again, I can't get to the trough, so removing that lip on the sidewalls helped.

 The first arrow is pointing to a raised injection point that kept the wings from fitting together nicely.
 I also shaved the "snap" points a little so I could attach and detach the wings as needed.
 Also, notice that the wings are numbered for identification (second arrow).